LEGAL

 • b) Third party to Agency: Any third party working for the Agency will inform the Agency of needed changes to the SOW as soon as they become aware of them.
 This may be unexpected additional time, payment or other resources not originally foreseen.
 These changes are negotiable and the Agency reserves the right to decline and pay a proportionate amount for the work already completed.
 In this case the final decision on payment will be by the Agency as the signed SOW Agreement has not been honoured.
 Alternatively if negotiations are successful, a new SOW and other documentation may need to be produced and signed.
 If the change is an inability to complete work for an significant agreed deadline, the Agency has the right to negotiate a reduction or waiver on any remaining payments for unfulfilled work.

 • 4.2.
-Investor specific changes.
-Agency will notify Client or Investor in advance of any expected additional charges due to general changes requested which fall under section 4.1.
+Specific changes.
+Agency will notify Client in advance of any expected additional charges due to general changes requested which fall under section 4.1.
 Approval.
 Agency will submit either a revised Schedule B or the relevant information and/or a new invoice as needed.
 Work shall not proceed until any need signed contract or payment is received.

 • 4.3.
-Substantive Changes: If the Client requests or instructs changes that amount to a revision in or near excess of fifty percent (50%) of the time required to produce the Deliverables, and or the value or scope of the Services, the Agency shall be entitled to submit a revised version of the Project Order (Schedule B) or documentation of the new scope of the work, to be signed by the Client, specifying additional fees.
-Work shall not begin on the revised services until a fully signed Client Agreement is received with the changes detailed or referenced, along with any additional fees.
+Substantive Changes: If the Client requests or instructs changes that amount to a revision in or near excess of fifty percent (50%) of the time required to produce the Deliverables, and or the value or scope of the Services, the Agency shall be entitled to submit a revised version of the Project Order (Schedule B) or Retainer credit allocation along with details of the new scope of the work, to be signed by the Client, specifying additional fees.
+Work shall not begin on the revised services until a fully signed Client Agreement is received with the changes detailed or referenced, along with any additional fees or credit deduction authorisation.

 • 4.4.
-Timing: The Agency will undertake commercially reasonable efforts to perform the Services within the time(s) agreed in the SOW and/or according to provided information on the Agency support site.
+Timing: The Agency will undertake commercially reasonable efforts to perform the Services within the time(s) agreed in the SOW or Retainer agreement and/or according to provided information on the Agency support site.

-• The Client or Investor agrees to review the service and/or Deliverables within the time identified for reviews and to promptly do the following as applicable:
+• The Client agrees to review the service and/or Deliverables within the time identified for reviews and to promptly do the following as applicable:

 • (i) Accept the scope of the services detailed ‘as is’, indicating their Agreement.